 I thought that Victoria Falls was the most impressive waterfall on the island, and similar to Wavine Cyrique, getting there involves a super fun, adventurous hike.

-I had to clamber over rocks and wade through the river to reach the impressive cascade at the end.
-Something else I liked, was the chance to hang out with Moses and his family at the vegetarian Zion Valley “Rastarant” after my hike.
+We had to clamber over rocks and wade through the river to reach the impressive cascade at the end.
+Something else I liked, was the chance to hang out with Moses and his family at the vegetarian Zion Valley “Rastarant” after the hike.

 See also: Hiking to Victoria Falls